kellybs1/IoTFaceSlapper/README.md

 # IoTFaceSlapper
-A device that allows people to hit things over a network
+A device that allows people to hit things over a network.
+Originally built for IN620 Embedded Systems, semester 1, 2016.

 https://youtu.be/6PhGe3AHHIw